 It may seem that there’s nothing you can do about your stress level.
 The bills aren’t going to stop coming, there will never be more hours in the day for all your errands, and your career or family responsibilities will always be demanding.
 Managing stress is all about taking charge: taking charge of your thoughts, your emotions, your schedule, your environment, and the way you deal with problems.
 The ultimate goal is a balanced life, with time for work, relationships, relaxation, and fun – plus the resilience to hold up under pressure and meet challenges head on.

 We’re excited to announce our new Aromatherapy program.
-We have designed a serene, soothing and relaxing room to give you the stress free break that you need in your day.
-This space is located next to the Faculty/Staff Wellness Department in the RN Ellington Health Center and includes a comfortable massage chair, soothing sounds and diffused aromatherapy in a private space for you to unwind and de-stress.
+We have designed a serene, soothing, and relaxing room to give you the stress-free break that you need in your day.
+This space is located next to the Faculty/Staff Wellness Department in the RN Ellington Health Center and includes a comfortable massage chair, soothing sounds, and diffused aromatherapy in a private space for you to unwind and de-stress.
 Schedule your 20 minute session via the link below.
-The essentials oils used in this aromatherapy room will change monthly (or more frequently as needed).
+The essential oils used in this aromatherapy room will change monthly (or more frequently as needed).

 To support you after your session, don’t forget to take home your FREE essential oil of the month roller ball to help support you on a daily basis (these are limited to one per person per oil).
 We also have the support of an Essential Oil Specialist that can help support you with aromatherapy or essential oil questions.

 Aromatherapy is the therapeutic use of essential oils.
-These oils are extracted from plants and trees and distilled or cold pressed into concentrated oils.
-As we inhale these essential oils, our olfactory nerve sends signals directly to our brain supporting different body systems and functions dependent on which oils we are breathing.
-We have researched and chosen pure, high quality oils to use in our program.
+These oils are extracted from plants and trees and distilled, or cold pressed into concentrated oils.
+As we inhale these essential oils, our olfactory nerve sends signals directly to our brain, supporting different body systems and functions depending on which oils we are breathing.
+We have researched and chosen pure, high-quality oils to use in our program.

 Stress Management Strategies